lindenb/jvarkit/docs/AlmostSortedVcf.md

 Sort an 'almost' sorted VCF.
 Most variants should be sorted but a few  consecutive lines might have been switched by a caller.

+## DEPRECATED

+USE BCFTOOLS

 ## Usage

+This program is now part of the main `jvarkit` tool.
+See [jvarkit](JvarkitCentral.md) for compiling.

 ```
+Usage: java -jar dist/jvarkit.jar almostsortedvcf  [options] Files

 Usage: almostsortedvcf [options] Files
   Options:
     -N, --buffersize